 International Internship Grant

-The International Political Economy Program is pleased to provide at least one grant of up to $2000 to support an international internship experience in Summer 2017.
+The International Political Economy Program is pleased to provide at least one grant (usually up to $2000, but sometimes more depending on availability) to support an international internship experience in the upcoming summer.
 Students who apply for, and are offered, an internship can use the IPE International Internship Grant to help pay for costs such as transportation, accommodations, and meals.
 The grant can be used for either a paid or unpaid internship.
 Priority is given to an internship in a foreign country; however, an internship in the United States will also be considered for funding if it is with an organization that has a globally-focused mission.
 Funding for the IPE International Internship Grant comes from the Nicholas Vasilius IPE Endowment Fund.

 Students are encouraged to begin researching possible international internships at the beginning of the Spring semester in order to give themselves enough time to apply for internships and receive conformation of acceptance before applying for the IPE International Internship Grant.
 Internships must last for at least four weeks; there is no maximum duration for the length of a summer internship.